socialfoundations/folktables/README.md

 ### Extract filtered and processed data in CSV with pandas
 Filtered and processed data can be easily extracted in CSV format from a pandas dataframe.
 The ```categories``` and ```dummies``` arguments in the ```df_to_pandas``` method can be used for the processing of categorical features.
-Templates, such as ```ACSIncome_categories``` are available for each predefined task and can be easily customized.
+Category templates, such as ```ACSIncome_categories```, are available for each predefined task and can be easily customized.
 ```py
 from folktables import ACSDataSource, ACSIncome
 from folktables import ACSIncome_categories